Skip to content Skip to navigation menu

 Lock installation aftercare

 Ensure your locks are clean and lubricated to keep them in good working condition.
-Use suitable products for the material and finish; using the wrong product could cause permanent damage.
+Use suitable lubricants for the material and finish; using the wrong product could cause permanent damage.